epoberezkin/poberezkin.com/posts/2020-04-29-why-use-advanced-haskell-types.md

 type Members = [Account]
 ```

-We've already met the first problem with this approach - members of the organisation should be users, but `Members` types allows both users and organisations - we will have to manage it in code.
+We've already met the first problem with this approach - members of the organisation should be users, but `Members` type allows both users and organisations - we will have to manage it in code.

-Some functions for these accounts:
+Here are some functions for these accounts:

 ```haskell
 -- all shared functions should work with both users and orgs